earnest-gakure/Printing-ASCII-table/README.md

-# Printing-ASCII-table
+# Printing-ASCII-table using C.
-using C.The ASCII character chart has Decimal ,Binary and Hexadecimal Conversions.
+The ASCII character chart has Decimal ,Binary and Hexadecimal Conversions.